caali-hackerman/caali-hackerman.github.io/eme_third_party.md

 Once again, let me emphasize that I was pleasantly surprised by EME suddenly reaching out to me and even proposing an official modding platform, even though I am pretty sure that they were only convinced to do so by force, i.e. a massive drop in player numbers/sales.
 As you have read in the chat log, I politely declined their offer, because I am personally done with EME after all the shit they've pulled off in the past years.
 Nevertheless, I'd be glad to see them finally get back on track and become a better publisher again.

+**EDIT**: Note that this does *not* mean NA support will be coming back for my proxy!
+This is *not* a personal decision out of spite.
+I have no desire to cooperate with EME given our history, but there are also no personal reasons to not support proxy on NA.
+However, there are potential legal consequences of me just going ahead and ignoring their DMCA takedown.
+Please understand that I do not want to risk legal complications here. **If EME were to contact me (or publish a statement) explicitly allowing/tolerating tera-proxy in a legally binding manner, I would reimplement NA support.**

 Furthermore, as I've written earlier, I would very much welcome an official modding tool (for all regions!).
 However, I've outlined my concerns about the feasibility of such a project, and listed issues that, in my opinon, should be tackled first.
 If that has crushed your hopes, I'm sorry :(

 I'm sure that everyone will closely follow the development.
 It would be in EME's very best interest to keep posting status updates often.